MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

     ![A screenshot of the Build and Upload Results dialog](media/build-upload-results-dialog.png)

-    This is the diagnostic logs retention issue described above.
+    This is the diagnostic logs retention issue described above, which has been resolved for 23.11.
 If you attempt to upload again, you will see what looks like a success:

     ![A screenshot of the Build and Upload Results dialog indicating a success](media/build-upload-results-dialog-success.png)